jeremy-harding-hook/blink/README.md

 (3rd and 4th from the top, left-hand side).
 That will result in the device booting to SRAM (check the datasheet for details/to verify), allowing the flash to be written.

+In order to make use of the USART, use stty to set the speed to 115200 and the mode to raw.
+Then in one terminal you can cat it out, and in another cat in taking from the stdin.
+Note that at present this is buggy somehow.